Privacy policy

 · First name, last name (of all travelers)

-· Date of birth / age of all travelers
+· Date of birth/age of all travelers

 IX.
-Online Applications
+Online Application

-To make our website as pleasant and comfortable as possible for you as a user, we occasionally employ the services of external service providers.
-Below you have the possibility to obtain information about their Data Protection Policies and how their services and functions are employed and used, and if necessary, also exercise your rights towards the service providers.
+In order to make our website as pleasant and convenient as possible for you as a user, we occasionally use the services of external service providers.
+Below you have the opportunity to find out about the data protection regulations regarding the application and use of the services and functions used in order to be able to exercise your rights with the service providers if necessary.

 4. Google Maps